dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 second chance for each book tried, say for the first 50 pages.
 If until then there is no immersion, leave it for later or never and move on.

+### Rule of 300

+It has nothing to do with ancient Sparta.
+I have found incredibly difficult to read a fiction title which is larger than 300 pages.
+Maybe it has to do with how I visualise the content, or how the characters are conceptualised, or just how deep my mind allows me to get into a story.
+When checking out fiction, I always do a page count and after 300 I start to wonder if it's worth it, then do some research.
+300 up to 350 is mostly OK, but afterwards I feel itchy.
+Recently the rule gets more and more broken, maybe "Rule of 400" would be more appropriate.
+In either case there is a limit.

+There are always some exceptions as I am thinking of reading Homer in parts, but this is another thing altogether.

+Very personal rule this one, put it here for the case that somebody else feels similar, would not recommend it that much.

 ## Prefer paperbacks

 Paperbacks have some advantages: They are easier to carry around because of